KVLNK12305/Everust/README.md

 # Everust 🦀

-My daily Rust learning journey - documenting progress, experiments, and discoveries as I master the Rust programming language.
+My Rust learning journey - documenting progress, experiments, and discoveries as I master the Rust programming language.

 ## About This Repository 📚